mattbrictson/capistrano-mb/README.md

 This gem used to be called capistrano-fiftyfive, because it was initially built by [55 Minutes](http://55minutes.com) to automate its Rails deployments.
 I have since taken over ownership of the gem and renamed it to capistrano-mb to avoid any confusion.

+If you are upgrading from `capistrano-fiftyfive`, refer to the [CHANGELOG entry for v0.22.0](CHANGELOG.md#0220-2015-06-22) for migration instructions.

 ## Contributing

 1. Fork it